c7/c7.se/content/article/2020-08-13-from-go-to-zig.md

 }
 ```

-This can be compiled with `go build -ldflags "-s -w" -trimpath main.go` and results in a `~1.7MB` executable (when using Go version `1.14.7` under macOS)
+This can be compiled with `go build -ldflags "-s -w" -trimpath main.go` and results in a `~1.7 MB` executable (when using Go version `1.14.7` under macOS)

 > **Note:** The size of your binaries doesn’t matter in most cases, but sometimes it matters a lot, for example when compiling to [WebAssembly](https://webassembly.org/)